 Our business is subject to uncertainties and risks.
-Before making an investment in our common units, you should carefully consider the risk factors included in Part I, Item 1A.
-"Risk Factors" of our Annual Report on Form 10-K for the year ended December 31, 2015 and in Part II, Item 1A.
-"Risk Factors" of our Quarterly Report on Form 10-Q for the quarter ended March 31, 2016, which are incorporated by reference herein, together with the other information contained in this prospectus supplement, the accompanying base prospectus and the documents we have incorporated by reference.
+Before making an investment in the notes, you should carefully consider the risk factors set forth below and those included in Part I, Item 1A, "Risk Factors" of our Annual Report on Form 10-K for the year ended December 31, 2016, which are incorporated by reference herein, together with the other information contained in this prospectus supplement, the accompanying prospectus and the documents we have incorporated by reference.
 If any of the events or circumstances discussed in the foregoing documents or below actually occurs, our business, financial condition, results of operations, liquidity or ability to make distributions could suffer and you could lose all or part of your investment.
 Please also read "Forward-Looking Statements."